Barney Rubble: Biography

-While the voices of the other characters were based on their The Honeymooners counterparts, Mel Blanc was asked to model Barney's voice after the voice of Ed Norton, but he reportedly refused, thinking that it was stealing a voice from another actor, and, for the first 15 episodes of season 1, gave Barney a much higher-pitched New Jersey accent to the point of portraying him as a smart-aleck, though towards the later part of the season he eventually relented and Barney's smart-alecky personality was slowly toned down.
-At the end of season 1, Blanc was involved in a near-fatal car crash, which sent him into a two-week long coma.
-Daws Butler briefly assumed the role for the first, second, fifth, sixth and ninth episodes of season 2 while Blanc recovered from the accident, continuing to deliver a Norton-inspired performance.
-Incidentally, Butler was also the original voice of Yogi Bear, who was also inspired by the character of Ed Norton.
-When Blanc woke from his coma, he was able to return to the show much sooner than expected, by virtue of a temporary recording studio for the entire cast set up at Blanc's bedside.
-Blanc's voice for Barney had changed considerably after the accident, going from the New Jersey smart-aleck voice to a deeper, more chuckle-like voice, quite similar to that of Hugo the Abominable Snowman from Looney Tunes, and he was shown as somewhat dopier than before.

 During the fourth season of the original series, Betty and Barney found an abandoned infant on their doorstep, by the name of "Bamm-Bamm".
 A court battle ensued between the couple and a wealthy man who also had wanted to adopt Bamm-Bamm.
-Barney and Betty were successful in their efforts to adopt Bamm-Bamm because the wealthy man gave up (after winning the case) upon learning his wife became pregnant, after which he became a staple character on the series.
-For the next nine episodes (though Bamm-Bamm aired on "Kleptomaniac Pebbles" in the opening scene teaser but not in the body of the episode but would return two episodes later) after Bamm-Bamm's debut, no sign of him is seen on the show.
-This was because, while "Little Bamm-Bamm" was made after these episodes, it aired before.
-Once more episodes were made Bamm-Bamm aired regularly.
-In the fifth season, the family buys a pet hopparoo (a combination of a kangaroo and dinosaur) named Hoppy.
+Barney and Betty were successful in their efforts to adopt Bamm-Bamm because the wealthy man gave up (after winning the case) upon learning his wife became pregnant, after which Bamm-Bamm became a regular character on the series.
+For the next nine episodes (though Bamm-Bamm aired on "Kleptomaniac Pebbles" in the opening scene teaser but not in the body of the episode but would return two episodes later) after Bamm-Bamm's debut, he does not appear on the show.
+This was because "Little Bamm-Bamm" was made after these episodes, but was broadcast first.
+Once more episodes were made, Bamm-Bamm appeared regularly.
+In the fifth season, the family buys a pet "hopparoo" (a combination of a kangaroo and dinosaur) named Hoppy.

 When Bamm-Bamm grew into a teenager, Barney joined the Bedrock police force with Fred for a period of time as part-time officers.
 Both characters were paired with the Shmoo from Li'l Abner.
-He later became grandfather to Pebbles's and Bamm-Bamm's children, Chip and Roxy.
+He later became grandfather to Pebbles's and Bamm-Bamm's children, Charleston Frederick "Chip" and Roxeanne Elizabeth "Roxy" Flintstone-Rubble.